Tito31139/RosGhost2025/README.md

 - 3 Technic Distance Sensors (connected to ports D, E, and F)
 - 1 Rechargeable battery 7.4V 2100mAh
 - Integrated gyroscope
-- 3D modeling designs for assembly
 - Building instructions

 ---

 ## 🚗 Robot Structure and Design
 The main design idea was developed by our team using two sources as guidelines: M.V.P and Anton's Mindstorms Hot Rod.

-We used the Studio 2.0 application to create and 3D model all parts found in the `models/` directory.

 ---